9623Y/9623Y-Spin-Up-Notebook/README.md

 ## **9/10/2022 - _Intake Prototyping Day 10_**

-Today we will drill the high-strength axle holes and the we will work towards mounting the frame of the intake to the base and figuring out how to drive the axles that the flex wheels for the intake will be on.
+Today we will drill the high-strength axle holes and we will work towards mounting the frame of the intake to the base.
+We will also be figuring out how to drive the axles, for the flex wheels, that the intake will be on.

 ### **Attendance**